Sources are everywhere #freerecords

-There are millions of digital #freerecords, published books, journals, all online at HathiTrust, Archive.org, Open Library, Library of Congress, New York Public Library and similar websites.
-Occasionally the copy is not as high quality as the $ copy on a subscription site, but the record is free, for everyone.
-PDF, full text and sometimes even Kindle versions are offered to read, download, copy/paste text.
+There are millions of digital #freerecords: published books, journals; all online at HathiTrust, Archive.org, Open Library, Library of Congress, New York Public Library and similar websites.
+The free copy may not be as high quality as the paid subscription copy, but the record is free, for everyone.
+PDF, full text and sometimes even Kindle versions are there to read, download, copy/paste text.
+Some, maybe a lot of the digitized sources are old, outdated with false information, but still containers of relevant info.

 Migration and Emigration, Immigration.
-Emigrate is to leave one place and settle in another.
-Immigrate is to move to a non native place- so basically the same thing, each with 1,000 kilograms/pounds of subtle meaning attached now in the 21st century.
-Migration is a better term.
+To emigrate is to leave one place and settle in another.
+To immigrate is to move to a non native place- so basically the same thing, each with 1,000 kilograms/pounds of subtle meaning attached now in the 21st century- migration seems a better term.

 Indexes